ciandro/alexdemitri.com/content/blog/leica-love.md

 ### My gear setup

 - **Body**: I typically shoot with the Leica M10 (or newer) because it balances digital capability with that analog feel.
 - **Lens choice**: A 35 mm summarises much of what I do—street, travel, environmental portrait.
-I also carry a 50 mm for tighter portraits, and occasionally a 90 mm for more intimate work.
+I also carry a 50 mm for tighter portraits.
+That's really it.
 - **Settings**: I favour aperture-priority or manual mode, ISO kept modest (Leica sensors handle this well).
 I often shoot in raw + monochrome preview to visualise mood.
 - **Accessories**: Leather strap, minimal bag (I prefer something compact for travel), a couple of ND filters or UV if needed, but I deliberately avoid carrying too much gear.